DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-05-18-ipaddress-basics-for-developers.md

 ---

 Recently a colleague of mine incorrectly used IP address of 192.168.0.245 in Google Cloud SQL console, to enable access to cloud instance from his local machine.
+The change did not work since it is local IP and not an external one.
 I thought of jotting down few important points that I think a developer should know about IP addresses.

 ### IP Address